 The Center for Material Culture Studies is pleased to offer support on a competitive basis for eligible University of Delaware graduate students whose research addresses Black and/or African American Material Culture Studies.
-Please note: this funding may not be used to support travel during the 2020-2021 academic year.
+CMCS is unable to fund membership and/or subscription fees and payments to non-UD individuals (such as honoraria for talks or interviews).

 Up to $500 per awardee is available through the National Endowment for the Humanities Challenge Grant.
+A total of four grants will be awarded in 2022–23.
 Members of all underrepresented groups are encouraged to apply.
 Preference shall be given to students who are advanced in their studies.
 Awardees agree to submit a one-paragraph report (250 words) within one month of completing their research and no later than the end of the academic year in which the grant funds were disbursed.

 - a current CV